How To Keep Your Pregnancy a Secret in the First Trimester - Baby Chick

 How to Hide Your Pregnancy at Social Events

-Social events can be tricky when you’re trying to keep your pregnancy a secret — especially when drinks are involved.
+Social events can be tricky when you’re trying to keep your pregnancy a secret, especially when drinks are involved.
 Here are some tried-and-true ways to navigate parties and gatherings without raising suspicion.

 1. Get There Early

 I had a few brunches planned with friends and needed to be sneaky.
 They are the friends who would know something was up if I didn’t order a mimosa or bloody mary.
 That’s why I made sure to show up to each gathering extra early so that I could be the first one there.
-I told the waiter that I was pregnant and still not sharing the news with others, and if they could help me keep it a secret by making me virgin drinks that looked like the ones they would be giving my friends, we would be good!
-It worked like a charm!!

 2. Order Your Own Drinks

-If you are going to an event with a bar, order your own drinks by yourself.
-Ask for water or soda and add a lemon or lime to it.
-Viola!
+If you are going to an event with a bar, order your own drinks.
+Ask for water or soda, and add a lemon or lime.
+Voila!
 It will look like you have a cocktail.
-You could also ask for a virgin cocktail if you want a faux margarita or pina colada.
-Just don’t forget to slowly sip your drink, as you would with an alcoholic beverage.
-And if you really want to be convincing, act a little tipsy.

 This one worked for me at one gathering.
 Your friends or family may say an extra drink will help (some “hair of the dog”), but they won’t question you if you refuse.